1. Background

 Foreign exchange and derivative contracts

 Derivative transactions comprise foreign exchange contracts, forward rate agreements, swaps and option contracts.
 The Bank undertakes derivative transactions for market making/trading and Bank book transactions on-balance sheet assets and liabilities.
-All market making/trading transactions are marked to market on daily basis and the resultant unrealised gains/losses are recognised in the profit and loss account.
+All market making/trading transactions are marked to market on daily basis and the resultant unrealized gains/losses are recognized in the profit and loss account.

 Derivatives are classified as assets when the fair value is positive (positive marked to market) or as liabilities when the fair value is negative (negative marked to market).